henriqgoncalvs/react-leap/README.md

 Contributions are always welcome!
 If you have any ideas, suggestions, fixes, feel free to contribute.
 You can do that by going through the following steps:

 1. Clone this repo
-2. Create a branch: `git checkout -b your-feature`
+2. Create a branch: `git checkout -b your-module`
 3. Make some changes
 4. Test your changes
 5. Push your branch and open a Pull Request